-Throughout each day the children are taught to make safe choices and are taught the idea of right and wrong.
-Children are supported in following our school expectations and adhering to ‘I like it when…’
+Throughout each day, the children are taught to make safe choices and are taught the idea of right and wrong.
+Children are supported in following our school expectations and adhering to, ‘I like it when…’

-We encourage our children to accept responsibility for their own behaviour, learn from any mistakes that are made and are supported in making well informed choices.
+We encourage our children to accept responsibility for their own behaviour, learn from any mistakes that are made and they are supported in making well informed choices.
 Our expectations, routines and language used by staff reflect this learning, and children have the opportunity to repair any harm or break in relationships.
-Our consistent approach policy is adhered to by all staff, rewards and consequences reflect fairness and justice.
+Our consistent approach policy is adhered to by all staff; rewards and consequences reflect fairness and justice.

 We have a good working relationship with our local community police and our school liaison officer.
 This supports the children’s learning across the curriculum.